 In addition to the fines and jail or prison time associated with sex crimes in Pinellas County, you will also face probation, sex offender counseling, a permanent criminal record, and the requirement to register as a sex offender.

 Aggravating circumstances can significantly increase the level of charges and the severity of penalties for conviction.
 Using a weapon, for example, or any incident involving a child below the age of 12, allows the prosecutor to charge you with a capital felony, which carries a life sentence in prison with no possibility of parole.

 Registering as a sex offender in Pinellas County will significantly affect your life, disqualifying you from many jobs and strictly limiting where you can live.
 You cannot hold most types of professional licenses.
 You may even lose custody of your children.

 The stigma of a sex crimes conviction will permeate every area of your life, personally and professionally.

 Can a Sex Offender Get Off the Registry in Florida?

 In Florida, sex offenses are taken very seriously by law enforcement officers and prosecutors.
-Therefore, only a small group of individuals can file a petition to remove their name from the registry.
-Some of the requirements to qualify for a removal are:
+Therefore, only a small group of individuals can file a petition to remove their names from the registry.
+Some of the requirements to qualify for removal are: